GenomicsAotearoa/metagenomics_summer_school/docs/day3/ex10_viruses.md

 `CheckV` provides summary outputs for contamination, completeness, repeats, and an overall quality summary.
 Have a brief look at some examples of the information you can draw from each of these `CheckV` outputs.

-Exercise: Examining `checkv_out/quality_summary.tsv`
+!!! question "Exercise: Examining `checkv_out/quality_summary.tsv`"

     * How many viral contigs meet the "High-quality" (MIUViG) standard?
     * How many might we consider "complete" genomes based on `CheckV`'s completeness estimation?
     * Were any terminal repeat regions identified for any of the contigs?
     * How many prophage were identified by `CheckV`?
 Why might this differ to `VIBRANT`'s identification of prophage above?
     * Are there any suspicious contigs that you might want to flag for closer examination (and/or careful consideration in downstream analyses)?

 ---